fbpx

 Thymes give the garden a lovely herb scent during the growing season and into winter.
 These plants thrive in warm, sunny weather and are somewhat drought-tolerant.
 Thyme plants are best purchased in person, where they can be observed and inspected for their lovely scent.

-Fresh flat-leaved italian parsley on patio garden
+fresh flat-leaved italian parsley on patio garden

 5. Parsley